 Experiences

-For HP Credit – Complete Experience
+For HC Credit – Complete Experience

 Courses

 Honors courses are meant to provide high-impact, challenging learning experiences that encourage experimental and experiential learning techniques.
 These courses should take concepts students are working on in the regular curriculum and encourage advanced, enriched level application of these concepts.
 Honors courses are taught by faculty specifically selected to work with honors students who can help you with your development.
-Honors courses are worth 1 HP Point for a 1 or 2-unit course; 2 HP points for a 3 or 4-unit course.
+Honors courses are worth 1 HC Point for a 1 or 2-unit course; 2 HC points for a 3 or 4-unit course.

 Contracts